chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 ### Hybrid Virtualization

-It is common to deploy all Incus use cases in a single organization.
+It is common to deploy all the above Incus use cases in a single organization.
 Here is what such a deployment might look like:

 - clustered production deployment in a data center
 - single-server test/UAT deployment on a local LAN